-UPDATE: Microsoft Partner Network Cost: How Much To Join the MPN?
+Microsoft Partner Network Cost: How Much To Join the MPN?
+(Updated)

 - By Scott Bekker

-[Ed.'s Note: This article has been updated from the original version, published in March 2011, to reflect recent changes in Microsoft's MPN pricing tiers.]
+[Ed.'s Note: This article has been updated from earlier versions to reflect recent changes in Microsoft's MPN pricing tiers.]

 One thing many would-be Microsoft resellers or solution providers wonder when they think about joining the Microsoft Partner Network (MPN) is how much it will cost to join.
 It's a simple question with a unique answer for each of the hundreds of thousands of existing members of the program, once you count all the soft costs of signing up (such as training and certifications), time spent on program administration, fees for specialty programs and other investments.

-In November, Microsoft changed some of the pillars of its prices for partners to participate in the Microsoft Partner Network (MPN).
-Here are some of the key prices for U.S. partners under the new structure and details of what those fees include.
+In February, Microsoft changed some of the pillars of its prices for partners to participate in the MPN.
+Here are some of the key prices for U.S. partners under the latest structure and details of what those fees include.
 Click on the links below to jump directly to a price level:

 $5,260 -- Gold Competency

-Attaining one of 25 Microsoft competencies is Microsoft's suggested path for partners to differentiate themselves.
+Attaining one of 26 Microsoft competencies is Microsoft's suggested path for partners to differentiate themselves.
 Each competency comes in a silver or gold level.
 A gold competency is the MPN's top tier for non-alliance partners.
-On Nov.
-19, 2011 the enrollment fee for the gold competency went up 38 percent from $3,800 to $5,260.
 A partner pays only for the first gold competency; every one thereafter comes at no additional charge.
 If a partner had earned and paid for a silver competency first, then the partner only pays the difference to get to the $5,260 ($3,410).

 There are other investments beyond the base price to get to the gold competency level.
 The company has to employ or contract with four Microsoft Certified Professionals (MCPs) who don't count toward any other competency.
 The exception here is the Midmarket Solution Provider competency, which only requires three unique MCPs for gold.
 (The Small Business competency, which only requires two, has its own special price -- see below.)
-Two people must pass a sales and marketing competency assessment.
-The gold level also requires a partner to make a minimum revenue commitment and get references from five customers.
+Two people must also pass a business-focused competency assessment.
+The gold level also requires a partner to make and hit a minimum revenue commitment and get references from five customers.

 Benefits for all gold competency partners are 50 Partner Advisory Hours, up to 100 internal-use software licenses per product, 10 Visual Studio Premium with MSDN subscriptions, the highest search rankings in Microsoft directories, the gold competency logo and eligibility for upper tiers of solution-based sales incentives.
 [Back to price list.]